hapax/hapax.github.io/assets/maximal.md

 $$

 Let's summarise the story so far.
-For physical reasons, we don't think rotating should change length.
+For physical reasons, rotating something shouldn't change its length.
 Pythagoras' theorem tells us that

 $$